• Skip to primary navigation

 If the sauce is too runny, two things can fix it.
 Heat and sugar:

 • Add more sugar.
 Pectin needs sugar to help it gel and thicken.
 If you reduced the sugar in a recipe (or added too much liquid, changing the sugar-to-liquid ratio), the pectin might not have had enough sugar to help it gel.
-You want to aim for at least ½ a cup of sugar for each 12 oz bag of cranberries.
+You want to aim for at least ½ a cup of sugar for each 12 oz bag of cranberries if you're using 1 cup of liquid.

 How to fix a bitter sauce